rebeccabilbro/rebeccabilbro.github.io/_posts/2018-08-01-words-in-space.md

 So... in this post we'll experiment with a few different distance measures and visualize the results with t-distributed stochastic neighbor embedding, or t-SNE.
 Later on (or in a separate post) we'll also visualize feature importances and explore some feature distributions with dispersion plots.

+Note: we'll be using tools from the [Yellowbrick](http://www.scikit-yb.org/en/latest/) library, which you can `pip install`.

 ### Load the corpus